-In this post we discuss Andy Riley’s experience of RSI and a broken injury rehab model.
+In this post we discuss Andy Riley’s experience of RSI and what he describes as a broken injury rehab model.

 Andy Riley is a scriptwriter, author and the cartoonist responsible for the Bunny Suicide books among other things.
 He recently posted an honest, funny and troubling account of his experience attempting to recover from RSI or Repetitive Strain Injury.

-Below is my favourite paragraph to give you a flavour.
+Below is an excerpt to give you a flavour.

 “I took lessons in Alexander technique, which was like trying to learn advanced driving skills while your car is still wrapped around a tree.
 Not harmful, but you kind of need to get the car back on the road first.